The WP-1 is a fun and capable water resistant and shockproof camera ready

 The WP-1 is a fun and capable water resistant and shockproof camera ready for your next adventure whether thats on land or sea.
 It features a sharp 32mm f/3.5 lens, a fast and smart autofocus, built-in flash, and a macro mode with a minimum focus distance of just 45cm!
 This rugged but compact and light-weight camera is the perfect companion for your next vacation.

-The Canon WP-1 aka the Canon Sure Shot A1 aka the Canon Prima AS 1 and sometimes even occasionally known as the naughty Auto Boy D5 is a (debatably) waterproof camera from the early 90s.
+The Canon WP-1 aka the Canon Sure Shot A1 aka the Canon Prima AS 1 and sometimes even occasionally known as the naughty Auto Boy D5 is a (debatebly) waterproof camera from the early 90s.
 It’s wacky looking, sturdy but surprisingly competent as the camera to keep in your pocket.

 The camera comes in a couple of versions, you can tell which is which because the name is on the front.
 The insides are nearly identical, though some of the A1’s were reportedly using a different type of plastic that seems to yellow really badly with age.